lockss/lockss-rtd-portal/docs/migration/upgrading1.rst

 .. rubric:: Footnotes

-.. [#fn-familiar-upgrade]
+.. [#fn-container]

-   These steps are a typical version upgrade for LOCKSS 1.x, that you or your system administrator are likely familiar with.
+   |LOCKSS1CONTAINER| If you are running LOCKSS 1.x as a Docker container, this step is replaced with the container upgrade process.
+Contact us for advice.